The Roaring Girl: Scene 2: Openwork's house

 The citizens' wives discuss the gallants, agreeing that they don't really understand life, women, or relationships.
-A young man enters pretending to have legal document calling the Gallipots to court for breach of contract.
+A young man enters pretending to have a legal document calling the Gallipots to court for breach of contract.
 This is Laxton's doing—after the thirty pounds, he demanded another fifteen, and now he is asking for a hundred in order to hold his peace.
 Mistress Gallipot is shocked.
 Her husband wants to pay Laxton off again, but she feels forced by the enormity of the sum to confess that all this was a lie, that she was never betrothed to Laxton.
 Gallipot asks for an explanation.
 Laxton "confesses" that he had courted Gallipot's wife but had been refused, but that she promised she would always help Laxton out if he were in need; thus they concocted this story to get money.
 Gallipot believes them; Laxton is not punished, but ends up being their guest for dinner.

 Act V

 Scene 1: A street

 Moll tells Jack how she saved him from the sergeants and he thanks her.
 He knows that his father set the law on him, and is amused at the idea that time in jail would cure him, when in fact jail just teaches people how to be worse.
 Moll has grown to suspect Trapdoor's honesty and has discharged him.
 Trapdoor enters, disguised as a soldier, but Moll sees through him.
-A gang of cutpurses enter to try to rob them, but Moll sees them off: she is known and feared by all rogues.
+A gang of cutpurses enters to try to rob them, but Moll sees them off: she is known and feared by all rogues.
 Moll explains that she thinks it her duty to protect the honest through her knowledge of London's low-lifes.